liamw1/oxibooru/doc/CONVERSION.md

 This guide assumes you have set up an Oxibooru instance already.
 See the [installation instructions](INSTALL.md) for more details.
 It also assumes the Oxibooru database is _empty_, which is the case on an initial install.
+Make sure that you run the server container at least once to make sure it has been installed correctly and that the migrations have been applied.

 The guide doesn't cover migrating the config.yaml, but the structure of the Oxibooru equivalent, config.toml, is almost identical.
 Just copy over the